-2.1 Soils
+2.2 Soils

 The western to central part of the project area is predominately comprised of sandy brown soils.
-Along both coastal strips there are coastal dunes, which are unconsolidated and windblown with little to no soil development and are excessively drained.
+Along both coastal strips there are coastal dunes, which are windblown and unconsolidated, with little to no soil development and excessive drainage hydraulic properties.